markosdeltomate/beerbotjs-node/README.md

     Where <username> is your user name in Ubuntu, /dev/ttyACM0 is the detected device of your Arduino board.

 3. Configure your app:
-    - add secret, appid in server/settings.js
+    - using example file: conf/app.conf.example.json
+    - create conf/app.conf.json and edit secret, appid, etc

 ## Testing